 Among 2019 college graduates, 62% left college with student loans, at an average of $28,950.

 Older Borrowers and Student Loan Debt

-The number of people aged 60 and older with student loan debt (federal and private) has quadrupled over the past 10 years, growing from 700,000 to 2.8 million.
+The number of people aged 60 and older with student loan debt (federal and private) quadrupled between 2005 and 2015, growing from 700,000 to 2.8 million.
 In Q4 2020, consumers aged 62 and over owed $86.8 billion in federal student loans.
 Many older borrowers have student loans because they're helping finance their children's and grandchildren's college educations.
 In 2015, the CFPB estimated that more than 57% of co-signers were 55 and older.

 Student Loan Delinquency Rates

 As of Q3 2019, 10.9% of student loan debt was more than 90 days delinquent or in default, but that figure dropped to 6.5% in Q4 2020, due to Coronavirus Aid, Relief, and Economic Security (CARES) Act provisions that suspended payments while reporting all student loans as current.
 This drop in defaults and delinquencies is a positive trend.

 The CARES Act provided borrowers with necessary student loan relief and gave borrowers who were behind an easy path to bring their student loans current.

 Another act, called the American Rescue Plan Act (enacted in March 2021), gave some student loan borrowers more relief, making any forgiven student loan debt between 2021 and 2025 tax-free.

 Student loan delinquency rates based on degree status include:

 - 40% of borrowers with student loans but no degree